All departing US flights grounded after FAA computer outage - KESQ

 AP Business Writer

-NEW YORK (AP) — A computer outage at the Federal Aviation Administration has brought flights to a standstill across the U.S., with thousands of delays quickly cascading through the system at airports nationwide.
+NEW YORK (AP) — A computer outage at the Federal Aviation Administration has brought flights to a standstill across the U.S., with hundreds of delays quickly cascading through the system at airports nationwide.
 The FAA ordered all U.S. flights to delay departures until 9 a.m.
 Eastern, though airlines said Wednesday that they were aware of the situation and had already begun grounding flights.
-At 8:30 a.m.
-Eastern, there were more than 3,700 delayed flights within, into or out of the United States.
-More than 550 were cancelled.
+At 7:30 a.m.
+Eastern, there were more than 2,500 delayed flights within, into or out of the United States, according to the flight tracking website FlightAware, exceeding the nu